horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 ## Closing and Final Remarks

 God, I'm tired.
 I put a lot of hours into this write-up over the course of 3 or 4 days.
-What I'm trying to get at is that the mathematicians of the 1800s were wicked smart.
-Despite this, knowing the context of their time can help understand why they made such strange innovations.
-Obviously there's a lot left to be said here about elliptic functions and modular forms.
-This project has made me realize just how much math has been done.
-I've decided to hold off and attack things on a higher level from the perspective of the next generation of mathematicians.
-Their tools will allow us to more comfortably condense a lot of this theory.
+I still have so much to do.
+I'd like to understand why Jacobi did such interesting things with elliptic functions.
+How did he derive the theta functions, in particular?

+I'd also like to explain why I stopped at this point chronologically.
+I feel that the next innovations in modular forms were due to more rigorously developed theories of complex analysis, group theory, and manifold theory, among others.
+These field weren't particularly grounded for 20-30 years after the era in question.
+Thus, we'll want to build new historical context about the broader mathematical scene in this new time before looking at their results on theta functions and modular forms.

 Just to be clear, this work is hugely misrepresentative about who, what, when, where, and why.
 I heavily focused on Gauss and implied a sequence of events that's not particularly accurate.
 However, the influences I described and the results we reached are all real.
 They're just a small and biased portrait of a much more colorful time.

 I hope to refine this further in the future.
 A work of art is never completed, only abandoned.
 I'll stop in every now and then and correct things.

-One of the things on my to-do list is verifying the 2nd period of the lemniscatic sine.
-I think it's not equal to the first period due to a change in the bounds of the integral.
+One of the things on my to-do list is verifying the 2nd period of the lemniscatic sine in section 3.2.
+I don't think I was supposed to derive a second period which is equal to the first period, although that may be true in the case of the lemiscate sine.
 Oh well.

 If you've actually read all the way to this point, or even better, if you skimmed most of it and jumped to the conclusion, thanks for checking this out.
 I wrote this selfishly with the intent of helping myself learn.
 However, I've had a lot of time to think, and I now selfishly hope that it will help you learn, too, because that would imply someone read my work.